zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 ## Wazuh-devenv Testing Model

-Let's write our first test.
+Please check the [README file](https://github.com/zbalkan/wazuh-devenv/blob/main/README.md#installation) of the project for installation instructions.
+Here, the focus is on the tests.
+Now, let's write our first test.
 In the `wazuh-devenv` project structure, you'll see that the tests are categorized under 3 directories: preflight_tests, regression_tests, and behavioral_tests.

 {% include gallery id="galleryTree" caption="Directory tree in VS Code" %}

 - `preflight_tests`: These are tests you should not touch.
 They check the correct file permissions and Wazuh service availability.
 - `regression_tests`: These tests are the ones you must focus on.
   - `builtin`: These are generated from the INI-formatted tests from [the Wazuh repository](https://github.com/wazuh/wazuh).
 I developed a test generator for this purpose, then manually fixed the remaining problems, and pasted the test code into this repository.
+The directory contains 1635 tests, an 75 out of them are skipped for various reasons.
+The top reason is the `send_multiple_logs` function, that accepts a list of logs as an input.
+It is useful for temporal rules like "Multiple failed logins" where **N number of logs within T seconds** must trigger an alert.
+We skip multiple single-item test and merge into a combined test accepting multiple logs.
+As a side note, I do not suggest running builtin tests very often as they would require 20-30 mins under a 4GB RAM, 2 CPU environment.
 You do not need to touch this folder at all.
-  - `custom`: This is the place you must write the tests for your custom rules.
+  - `custom`: **This is the place you must write the tests for your custom rules**.
 It is under regression tests as they are testing whether your rules are working or not after changes.
 - `behavioral_tests`: This directory is designed for Breach and Attack Simulations or advanced testing scenarios.
 You can read this old article on testing Wazuh with Atomic Red Team.
 This is an advanced case and out of the scope of this article.
 If you want to give it a try on behavioral tests, check [these](https://socfortress.medium.com/validate-your-security-detection-rules-23e90a256ae8) [two](https://socfortress.medium.com/how-to-run-atomic-red-team-on-linux-and-automate-attack-simulations-with-velociraptor-d4b52b05721b) articles by Taylor Walton on utilizing Atomic Red Team and Wazuh, and make up your mind on how to build a behavioral test pipeline.

 We'll write our first test based on an old article on the Wazuh blog, [Creating decoders and rules from scratch](https://wazuh.com/blog/creating-decoders-and-rules-from-scratch/).
 Following the workflow, let's get the log first.